SantiagoEnriqueGA/sega_learn/README.md

   - **Schedulers**: Implements learning rate schedulers like StepLR and ReduceLROnPlateau.
   - **Activation Functions**: Implements activation functions like ReLU, Sigmoid, Softmax and more.

+### Support Vector Machines (SVMs)
+- **Linear SVM Classifier**: A linear SVM classifier for binary and multi-class classification tasks.
+- **Linear SVM Regressor**: A linear SVM regressor for predicting continuous target values.
+- **Generalized SVM Classifier**: Supports multiple kernels (e.g., RBF, polynomial) for binary and multi-class classification.
+- **Generalized SVM Regressor**: Supports multiple kernels for regression tasks.
+- **One-Class SVM**: Used for anomaly detection by identifying inliers and outliers in the data.
+- **Kernel Functions**: Includes linear, polynomial, RBF, and sigmoid kernels for handling non-linear problems.

 ### Trees
 - **Classifier Tree**: Implements a decision tree classifier that recursively splits the data based on the feature that maximizes the information gain.
 - **Regressor Tree**: Implements a decision tree regressor that recursively splits the data based on the feature that minimizes the variance.
 - **Random Forest Classifier**: Implements an ensemble classifier that fits multiple decision trees on random subsets of the data and averages their predictions.
 - **Random Forest Regressor**: Implements an ensemble regressor that fits multiple decision trees on random subsets of the data and averages their predictions.
 - **Gradient Boosted Regressor**: Implements a gradient boosted regressor that fits multiple decision trees sequentially, each one correcting the errors of the previous trees.

-### Nearest Neighbors
-- **KNeighborsClassifier**: Implements the K-Nearest Neighbors algorithm for classification tasks.
-- **KNeighborsRegressor**: Implements the K-Nearest Neighbors algorithm for regression tasks.

 ### Utilities
 - **Data Preparation**: Implements utility functions for data preparation like train-test split, normalization, and standardization.